ehudtal/docs.nycmesh.net/Organization/workflow.md

 **General Workflow Description:**

 1. User fills out the join form
-  * row with node number and user info is created in the main spreadsheet.
+  * Row with node number and user info is created in the main spreadsheet.
-  * ticket is created in OSTickets to be claimed by a NYC Mesh volunteer ("agent").
+  * Ticket is created in OSTickets to be claimed by a NYC Mesh volunteer ("agent").
   * OSTickets sends auto-response asking for confirmation and a panoramic image of the user's view.

 ```
-Ticket is automatically assigned the help topic "010-join form / rooftop or standard"
+Ticket is automatically assigned the help topic "010-join form / rooftop or standard".
 ```

 2. Ticket is claimed by an agent.